stereobooster/stereobooster.github.io/_posts/2016-05-14-proofreeading-software.md

 ## Retext

-[retext](https://github.com/wooorm/retext) is an extensible natural language processor with support for multiple languages.
+[retext](https://github.com/wooorm/retext) is an extendable natural language processor with support for multiple languages.
 Retext provides a pluggable system for analyzing and manipulating natural language in JavaScript.
 Node and the browser.
 100% coverage.

 > Rather than being a do-all library for Natural Language Processing (such as
 > [NLTK](http://www.nltk.org) or [OpenNLP](https://opennlp.apache.org)),